MLjungg/ID2222-Data-Mining/Lab 1 - Finding Similar Items/README.md

 To run the code, run the main.py file with three arguments describing the following:

 K (int) - length of k-shingle
-number_of_hash_functions (int) - number of hash fuctions to apply when constructing the singature matrix.
+number_of_hash_functions (int) - number of hash fuctions to apply when constructing the signature matrix.
 take_time (boolean) - decides if the codes outputs execution interval

 If no arguments are given to the function, it will use the following as default values: